SinghAnkit1010/Autonomous_HR_Agent/README.md

 ---

 ## Features
-- Create Job Descriptions dynamically with AI
+- Create Job Descriptions dynamically with AI and save in DynamoDB with unique job ID
 - Post JD on LinkedIn automatically on behalf of company(With their URN)
 - Store resumes in S3 and metadata in DynamoDB
-- Select top candidates based on JD and resumes
+- Select top candidates based on JD and resumes and send them emails
 - Generate interview questions using AI
 - Dockerized for easy deployment